LouelAlbertSaclot/Learning/core-java/VendingMachineCore/README.md

+#Simple Vending Application
+This was the coding challenge that Orbitz (Chicago) had given me during my application.
+They had liked the code but during the final interview, they said they were looking for a more senior developer (probably more Spring/Hibernate experience).
 The Vending application I created is purely using java core.
 No other frameworks were used except for JUNIT and Swing (UI) .

 Here are some of the assumptions/expectations from the Application:
 ===========================================================================================